radius-project/design-notes/resources/2024-06-support-secretstores-env.md

 ### Non-Goals
 - (out-of-scope): Integration with other secret stores besides Kubernetes.
 This is tracked by other issues.
-- (out-of-scope): Other users for secrets besides envvars.
+- (out-of-scope): Other users for secrets besides environment variables.
 This is tracked by other issues.

 ### User scenarios (optional)